 Back at the apartment, Mike captured me relaxing on the sofa under a blanket, writing in my journal.
 Later we mustered our energy to walk a steep set of stairs to look for a restaurant on Avenue Gonzales Suarez.
 We finally ate dinner at Lucia’s House, a restaurant on the edge of La Floresta.
 I enjoyed an Ensalada Mexicana and Mike had corn chowder with bacon.
 We walked back to the apartment.

 Termas de Papallacta

-On Thursday, Freddy picked us up and drove us over the mountains and the Papallacta Pass, an hour and a quarter southeast of Quito, to Termas de Papallacta.
+Thursday, July 28: Freddy picked us up and drove us over the mountains and the Papallacta Pass, an hour and a quarter southeast of Quito, to Termas de Papallacta.
 Neither Mike nor I were feeling that great and we had scheduled massages.
 Mike enjoyed a deep body massage while I regretted my choice of a hot stone massage; mine was disappointingly low pressure.
 I wished I’d booked the deep tissue massage because my back had been killing me since Tuesday morning for no discernible reason.

 The baths were in a tranquil setting surrounded by mountains, including Volcán Antisana.
 The town is high in the Andes at around 3400m in elevation.

 We went into the hot pools with differing temperatures and tried them all.
 I enjoyed the hottest ones the most since the air was cold and it was a gray day.
 The resort was in a deep bowl with mountains all around.